Abandoned & Little-Known Airfields:

 “Seaplanes… have completely disappeared from the area,” the Sentinel reported.

-Maitland Airport was evidently closed (for reasons unknown) at some point between 1955-57.
+Maitland Airport was evidently closed at some point in 1956,

 The property of the former Maitland Airport was reused starting in 1957